Aston Villa, 2021–2022

 Steven Gerrard accepted a high-pressured position for his first as a manager when in 2018 he agreed terms with Rangers to succeed Pedro Caixinha.
 He had an extremely positive three years at Ibrox, leading Rangers to their first Scottish Premiership title in a decade in 2020/21.
 They did so not only toppling Celtic, but also going the entire league season unbeaten.
 The reputation he built at Rangers no doubt contributed to his return to the Premier League as a manager.
-He was named Aston Villa head coach in November 2021.
+He was named Aston Villa head coach in November 2021, eventually leaving the club in October 2022.

 In Rafa Benítez, Roy Hodgson, Kenny Dalglish and Brendan Rodgers, there were plenty of high-quality managers for Gerrard to learn from during his playing days at Liverpool.
 Benítez noticed early in his reign that Gerrard had a particular interest in the tactical side of the game.
 "I started explaining the tactics I’d use at Liverpool," the Spaniard once said of his former captain.
 "It was my first conversation with Steven, and it was all about tactics.
 Stevie was keen.
 It was at the beginning for us, when he didn’t need to do it."